furechan/mplchart/README.md

 # Classic Stock Charts in Python

-This project aims at creating classic technical analysis stock charts in Python.
+This project aims at creating classic technical analysis stock charts in Python with minimum code.
 The library is built around the excellent [matplotlib](https://github.com/matplotlib/matplotlib) and depends otherwize only on